Our2020View/Our2020View.github.io/greatgadgets.md

 <a href = "https://www.canadiantire.ca/en/pdp/noma-indoor-digital-timer-20-programmable-settings-1-outlet-white-0528814p.0528814.html?rq=noma+timers#srp " target="_blank">120 Volt Outlet Timer </a>

 These timers are easily programmed, and can be left to cycle automatically or be manually switched on.
+This particular brand of timers has two identically looking products - a 5 amp timer and a 15 amp timer.
+I'd recommend getting the 15 amp timer to give you flexibility down the road for other projects.

 <img src="/assets/webtimers.jpg"/>